dromara/dongle/src/en/hmac/md2.md

 # Hmac-Md2

-`Hmac-Md2` is a message authentication code algorithm based on `md2`. `dongle` supports the standard `md2` message authentication code algorithm and provides multiple output formats.
+`Hmac-Md2` is a message authentication code algorithm based on `md2`. `dongle` supports standard and streaming `md2` message authentication code algorithms and provides multiple output formats.

 > Note: The `WithKey` method must be called before `ByMd2`